Troubleshooting virtual machine power on task hangs

 • ESXi OS problems

-• ESXi/vCenter OS waiting for administrator answer to question
+• ESXi/vCenter OS is waiting for the administrator's answer to the question

 • Incompatible ESXi CPU for snapshot